Skip to main content

 • Do reporting properly:

 The final report should be submitted in an easy-to-understand manner.
 While it is tempting to cite all the resources, all these references might not be relevant to the client.
 Offer a brief interpretation of the results and add any other supporting information if necessary.
-Report the findings in a matter of fact manner instead of offering opinions as they can be used against your client.
+Report the findings in a matter-of-fact manner instead of offering opinions as they can be used against your client.

 The final report for the search should include relevant prior arts, key features, search strategy, keywords, classes, key assignees, key inventors, and claim charts that map relevant prior arts with the features of claims.
 A detailed report will help you understand the validity or invalidity of the claims in the patent.

-Factors involved in a patent invalidity search:
+Factors involved in a patent invalidity search

 It is different from a prior art search because of a few factors that are involved in a patent invalidity search.
 Let us look at them.